-Higher paid, better educated, more rigorously trained teachers will work as professionals in schools that offer real careers in teaching and are organized to ensure that teachers have the time they need to work together in teams to continuously improve their practice and improve the performance of students.
+Higher paid, better educated, more rigorously trained teachers will work as professionals in schools that offer meaningful and rewarding real-careers in teaching and are organized to ensure that teachers have the time they need to work together in teams to continuously improve their practice and improve the performance of all students.
 All schools will have highly trained principals who are prepared to create fully professional work environments for teachers.